Loading lesson…

 The big idea: every word you type becomes a number.
 AI thinks in numbers, then translates back to words so we can read its answer.

-What is the core idea behind "Words Are Secretly Numbers"?
+What is the main idea of "Words Are Secretly Numbers"?

-Which best describes the scope of "Words Are Secretly Numbers"?
+Which concept is most central to "Words Are Secretly Numbers"?